RobertKofler/invadego/doc/simple.md

 ./invade --seed 5 --genome MB:1,1 --rr 4,4 --u 0.1 --grid-x 50 --grid-y 20 --mate-radius 1 --epi-inherit ara --basepop 9-11,1-2,10 --rep 1 --steps 5 --gen 100 --trigger-defense 40 --file-spatial simple-defence-ara.txt
 ```

-**parameters explained**
+**novel parameters explained**

-- –epi-inherit ara: biparental epigenetic inherited silencing; if a TE
+- –epi-inherit ara: biparental inherited silencing of the host defence;
-  is silenced in any parent, the TE will be silenced in all offspring
+  if a TE is silenced in any parent, the TE will be silenced in the
-  (even if the TE is still active in the other parent)
+  offspring (even if the TE is still active in one of the parents).
+This
+  means that the silencing will spread with all gametes.
+The silencing
+  will thus spread like the a very effective genetic drive.

 ![](simple_files/figure-gfm/unnamed-chunk-12-1.png)<!-- -->

-**Note** how the epigenetic silencing is spreading faster than the TE
+**Note** The epigenetic silencing is spreading very fast (as expected
+for an efficient drive system).
+In fact the silencing is spreading
-such that by generation 100 all TE insertions are silenced; furthermore
+faster than the TE.
+Hence by generation 100 the TE is silenced in all
+individuals.
+A patchy TE distribution is thus observed.

 ## host defence - biparental epigenetic silencing and selfing